 Adherence and persistence are key factors in achieving optimal medication effectiveness and our pharmacists and professional staffs are active with patients, caregivers and physicians in an effort to ensure the highest success rates.
 From the start of therapy and throughout a patient's treatment cycle we continually impress upon the patient the importance of adherence and persistence through initial teaching sessions and ongoing communications with each medication refill.
 We provide refill reminders to alert people when a prescription refill is due or to take their daily medication regimen.
 We proactively contact patients in instances of missed refills and alert physicians and other healthcare providers when the patient cannot be located.
-We reinforce these activities with nurse-based adherence management and therapy optimization programs for select conditions that carry a higher risk of complications.
-The management methodology applied to each specific therapy constantly evolves to reflect such things as new available treatments, revised treatment guidelines, and other documented and available metrics.
+We reinforce these activities with nurse-based adherence management and therapy optimization programs for select conditions that carry a higher risk of complications or treatment failures.
+The management methodology applied to each specific therapy constantly evolves to reflect such things as new available treatments, revised treatment guidelines, and other market developments.
+Since the inception of these programs, we have observed results that indicate the achievement of higher compliance rates as compared to industry averages and other documented and available metrics.